Brownian Fluctuations of a non-confining potential: Fluctuations of the non-confining potential

 For variance, in the confining regime, we observe a monotonically increasing evolution that saturates at a plateau in the asymptotic time, reducing the rate of evolution as we increase the harmonic coupling $k$.
 This increased coupling enhances confinement, limiting fluctuations, and consequently decreasing variance.
 However, in the non-confining regime, when $k = u$, variance asymptotically diverges, as seen in the transient formula

 which diverges for long times $\tau \rightarrow \infty$.
 Nevertheless, in the confining regime, $k>u$, we have an asymptotic time behavior given by

-Analyzing the variance in the asymptotic limit, as can be seen in \fref{variance_uxy}(b), as $u$ increases and the particle becomes unbounded, we notice that the variance diverges, that is (for $u \rightarrow k$, it diverges as in the denominator $k\rightarrow u$ makes an $1/0$ appear).
-Interesting, the variance of the non confining contribution has the same behavior of the harmonic contribution, we can relate both equations by $\sigma^2_{\Delta V_{nc}}/u=\sigma^2_{\Delta U}/k,$ as one can see by Eq.~\eref{variancenoncon} and \eref{varianceharmo}.
+Analyzing the variance in the asymptotic limit, as can be seen in \ref{variance_uxy}(b), as $u$ increases and the particle becomes unbounded, we notice that the variance diverges, that is (for $u \rightarrow k$, it diverges as in the denominator $k\rightarrow u$ makes an $1/0$ appear).
+Interesting, the variance of the non confining contribution has the same behavior of the harmonic contribution, we can relate both equations by $\sigma^2_{\Delta V_{nc}}/u=\sigma^2_{\Delta U}/k,$ as one can see by Eq.~\ref{variancenoncon} and \ref{varianceharmo}.

-We proceed to investigate the skewness of the distribution of $\Delta V_{nc}$, given by equation \eref{nc_skew_expression}.
+We proceed to investigate the skewness of the distribution of $\Delta V_{nc}$, given by equation \ref{nc_skew_expression}.
 Again, because of the initial Dirac delta distribution, the fluctuations are asymmetric.
 However, different from the previous case, it is negative.
 Meaning the left area of the distribution is bigger than the positive.
-In \fref{skewness_uxy}, (a) illustrates the behavior of $\mu_{3}$ on $\tau$ for various values of $k$.
-Our results show a negative divergence of $\mu_{3}$ as $k$ approaches $u$ in the non-confining regime. \Fref{skewness_uxy} (b) depicts the behavior of $\mu_{3}$ varying with $u$ for the asymptotic limit, following the expression
+In \ref{skewness_uxy}, (a) illustrates the behavior of $\mu_{3}$ on $\tau$ for various values of $k$.
+Our results show a negative divergence of $\mu_{3}$ as $k$ approaches $u$ in the non-confining regime. \ref{skewness_uxy} (b) depicts the behavior of $\mu_{3}$ varying with $u$ for the asymptotic limit, following the expression

 Showing that when $k\rightarrow u$ we have a negative divergence as expected in the non-confining regime.
 Compared with the harmonic case, our skewness in the non-confining contribution contains smaller values.
 And this will be reflected in the distribution as we will see.
 Unlike the harmonic case, the non-confining contribution allows us to have positive and negative values in the distribution.